 At the end of the day, you only have control over your own behavior and an opportunity to influence the conditions that create a Purposeful Conversation.
 If you are the host of a meeting, experiment with one of these five ways.
 As a participant, be mindful of how you are showing up.
 In meetings where other people impede effectiveness, follow up with them privately.
 Start with Self and remember that you can create the conversations that will be most in service to you, your team, and your organization.

-5 Ways to Create Purposeful Conversations at Work
+5 Ways To Create Purposeful Conversations

 Want to save this article for later or share it with a friend?
 Download the pdf version of this whitepaper.